 He states, "A meditation in which you visualize a white mist filled with myriads of little points of energy.
 Scientists say this is life substance, the life force. visualize this mist high above you, around you, at your feet then breathe in the white mist, and visualize it proceeding upward into your brain making it alive with new power.
 I have been practicing this type of meditation for several days.
 It induces a sense of vital energy, an awareness of God's presence.
 Who is God?
 Some theological being?
 He is so much greater than theology.
 God is vitality.
 God is life.
 God is energy.
 As you breathe God in, as you visualize His energy, you will be reenergized!"
 (No More Stress or Tension, Plus: The Magazine of Positive Thinking, May, l986, pp. 22-23)

-Instead, the apostle Paul says that first we must "present ourselves as a living and holy sacrifice to God... not being conformed to the world, but be transformed by the renewing of your mind that you may prove what is the will of God, that which is good, acceptable and perfect," (Romans 12:1-2), and "I can do all things through Christ who strengthens me," (Philippians 4:13).
+Instead, the apostle Paul says that first we must "present ourselves as a living and holy sacrifice to God... not being conformed to the world, but be transformed by the renewing of your mind that you may prove what is the will of God, that which is good, acceptable and perfect" (Romans 12:1-2).

-Frankly, we find Peale appalling and Paul appealing.
+Frankly, comparing the teachings of Norman Vincent Peale with those of the Apostle Paul, we find Peale appalling and Paul appealing.